taka722/JavaProgram/stag/README.md

 The server listens for incoming client connections, processes commands, manages game state, and sends responses back to the clients.

 ## Project File Description
-- GameClient.java - Managing a game's state, processing commands from players, and interacting with game configurations(Graphviz and XML formats).
+- GameClient.java - Allows users to input game commands and communicates with a game server on localhost at port 8888, displaying server responses to the user.

-- GameServer.java -
+- GameServer.java - Managing a game's state, processing commands from players, and interacting with game configurations(Graphviz and XML formats).

 - GameAction.java
 - GameEntity.java
 - Artefact.java